darshan-raul/Apollo11/README.md

--- Actual project

-Create namespace "application"
-Create everything using configuration yaml

-Extra reads:
+**Optional**:

 - Check all the terms and glossary https://kubernetes.io/docs/reference/glossary/?all=true

-Goal> good enough knowledge of k8s and golang to get started
+> Goal: Good enough knowledge of k8s and golang to get started

 --------------------------------
 Stage 2: Rest api + backend in local k8s cluster [ 2 weeks ]
 --------------------------------

+1. Create namespace "application"

+	`kubectl create namespace mynamespace`

-Create a simple go rest API
+2. Create a simple go rest API [or in python]

-Build docker image with it
+3. Build docker image with it

-Figure how to link local image repo in minikube
+	> Figure how to link local image repo in minikube.https://stackoverflow.com/questions/42564058/how-to-use-local-docker-images-with-minikube

+> Create everything below using configuration yaml

 Create a deployment and expose as external service Should be able to access it from browser as <externalip>.port